Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>This term uses a controlled vocabulary.
-Use of this term varies with active or passive sampling methods, but it must always be used with dwc:sampleSizeValue.
+Use of this term varies with active or passive sampling methods, but it must always be used with <b>dwc:sampleSizeValue</b>.
 Provide a sampling unit specific to passive samples ([type of] traps collected) or active samples (collectors or observers)<ul class="list-group list-group-flush">
-			<li class="list-group-item">Controlled vocabulary list for dwc:sampleSizeUnit:</li>
+			<li class="list-group-item">Controlled vocabulary list for <b>dwc:sampleSizeUnit</b>:</li>
 				<ul><li class="list-group-item">bowl, cup, Malaise, or vane traps collected</li>
 				<li class="list-group-item">collectors</li>
 				<li class="list-group-item">observers</li>